nvzavi/jsasst/README.md

   * Rename weird variable names to a name that you specify *(you provide the prefix and the tool will append an integer value to it)*
   * Identify some suspicious elements *(through the use of a lookup list, i.e se_list.txt, that you can define)*
   * Identify URLs and files names within the script
-  * Identify mileading tuple structures in the script
+  * Identify misleading tuple structures in the script

 Use any of the options below when processing the file: